 To see the excitement on the teachers and girls faces, I felt as if I was witnessing a miracle.
 One book shelf and 500 books, something seemingly so insignificant, can open worlds and possibilities to hundreds of kids.

 My life and world will never be the same, and it’s all because of Nancy.
 Her determination and commitment to make a positive difference in other people’s lives is remarkable.
 She has restored my faith in humanity.
 What makes her so compelling is her lack of sentimentality and her feisty candor.
-She loathes that I am following her around with a camera but she knows that it might be good for the organization so she puts up with it.
+She loathes that I am following her around with a camera and screams at me nonstop.
+She knows that it might be good for the organization so she puts up with it.
+I’m trying to get the story and get out of Afghanistan alive.
 The only time she gets a bit sentimental is when she speaks about her late husband, Louis, the love of her life.
 It’s the only time she softens.

 Not to put this 84-year-old force of nature on a pedestal but she genuinely has devoted her life to the people of Afghanistan.
 By building school libraries and cataloging thousands of historic documents to restore the nation’s memory, she shows the international community how to work in Afghanistan.
 It takes a lifetime, and numerous tiny wins like the one today, to make a difference.
 In this world of instant gratification, there is no place or room for people like Nancy.
 We don’t have time or patience.
 This needs to change.
 Especially in the US.

 After we leave the school, someone from ABLE drops a box of pastries in our car and we eat as we drive to our next appointment.